Building A World Filled With Supportive Communities

 1982

-Dr. Sheldon partners with the Department of Social and Rehabilitation Services (SRS).
-SRS assigns a social worker to support program operations.
-The program expands to all elementary and middle schools in Douglas County.
+Dr. Sheldon partners with the Department of Social and Rehabilitation Services, which assigns a dedicated social worker to assist with program operations.
+This strategic partnership paves the way for expansion, bringing the program to all elementary and middle schools across Douglas County.

 2012

-SRS becomes the Department for Children and Families (DCF), and state support for the truancy program is withdrawn.
-Pam Weigand, Director of Douglas County Criminal Justice Services, partners with Dr. Sheldon and appoints a juvenile services officer to ensure the program’s continued operation.
+The Department of Social and Rehabilitation Services is replaced by the Department for Children and Families (DCF), and state funding for the program is cut.
+Pam Weigand, Director of Douglas County Criminal Justice Services, steps up and appoints a juvenile services officer to continue program operations.
+Thanks to local leadership and commitment, the initiative continued to provide critical support for youth, proving that community-driven solutions can withstand even the toughest challenges

 2014

-Dr. Sheldon accepts doctoral student, Kelsey Dachman, and appoints her as a graduate teaching and research assistant with the KU Truancy Prevention and Diversion Program.
+Dr. Sheldon accepts her final graduate student, Kelsey Dachman, and appoints her as a graduate teaching and research assistant with the program.

 2020